DAISEE/Prototypes/README.md

 TO DO
 - [ ] Back to Raspberry Pi 3
-- [ ] Use of Parity insted of geth
+- [ ] Use of Parity instead of geth
 - [ ] Define a new algorithm for energy exchanges (management of pseudo real time)
 - [ ] Modify the data storage